-(1) The Operating Ratio (Operating Revenues divided by Operating Expenses) shall not be allowed to go below 25 percent with a long-range objective of having Operating Revenues cover an increasing proportion of Operating Expenses.
-(2) The fare subsidy (net cost) per passenger shall not exceed three (3) times the average fare.
+Policy Statement: The Operating Ratio (Operating Revenues divided by Operating Expenses) shall not be allowed to go below 25% with a long-range objective of having Operating Revenues cover an increasing portion of Operating Expenses.

-A higher Operating Ratio indicates that the Authority is becoming more self-supporting and less reliant on other sources of income.
-Additionally, a lower Operating Ratio indicates that the customers are paying a higher portion of the operating cost of providing the service.
+Rationale: A higher Operating Ratio indicates that the Authority is becoming more selfsupporting and less reliant on other sources of income.
+Additionally, a lower Operating Ratio indicates that customers are paying a lower portion of the operating cost of providing the service.

-Operating revenues include passenger fares, advertising and concessions, and interest income.
-Operating expenses include all expenditures of the General Fund less transfers to other funds, which are charged to and reimbursed by the capital program.
+Implementation: Operating Revenues include passenger fares, advertising, concessions, and interest income.
+Operating Expenses include all expenditures of the General Fund less transfers to other funds, which are charged to and reimbursed by the Capital Program.

-The ratio increased in 2008, although still below the 25% goal, primarily due to a fare increase, implemented in two phases, the first in July 2006 with the second, in January 2008.
-In late 2008, a fuel surcharge of \$0.25 per ride was implemented to offset the increasing cost of diesel fuel.
-In late 2009, the second half of the fuel surcharge, an additional \$0.25, was implemented.
-In 2011, the ratio will take a slight downturn to 22.5% due to projected increases in labor, diesel fuel costs, and inventory costs.
-However, the Operating Ratio is expected to stabilize in 2012 and 2013.
+The ratio increased in 2010 to 23.8%, although still below the 25% goal, primarily due to the decrease in operating expenses due to the service reduction and implementation of the fuel-hedging program.
+In 2011, the ratio is projected to take a slight downturn to 23.3% due to projected increases in labor, diesel fuel, and inventory materials.
+For 2012, operating revenues are expected to account for 22.2% of total operating expenses.
+The Operating Ratio is expected to stabilize in 2013 and 2014.